tcharding/tobin.cc/content/blog/kernel-dev-1.md

 1. Run checkpatch against drivers in staging until you find a warning that you feel you can fix.

-    `$ scripts/checkpatch.pl --terse --strict drivers/staging/foo/*`
+    `$ scripts/checkpatch.pl -f --terse --strict --show-types drivers/staging/FOO/*.c`

     **Pro Tip:** Do not fix line over 80 warnings.

-2. Fix *all* instances of the warning within the driver you have chosen.
+2. Fix *all* instances of the warning type within the driver you have chosen.
 If a job is worth doing it is worth doing properly.

 3. Commit your changes as a single commit, write a *correct* git log